 Water Faucet Extender

 This product is a true gift.
-While in a perfect world, my son would be able to reach the water on his own, this product is a great way to adapt your adult environment to help your child to feel more independent and self-sufficient.
-The first time he used it, my son said, “mum, I can reach it!”
+While in a perfect world, my son would be able to reach the water on his own, this product is a great way to adapt to your adult environment to help your child to feel more independent and self-sufficient.
+The first time he used it, my son said, “Mum, I can reach it!”
 A wonderful moment!
 Totally worth the $8!

-The Poster – Kids are visual learners.
-We review the steps to washing hands a lot these days.
-I am going to laminate a hand washing poster and hang in the bathroom for his reference.
 For now, we’re discussing the steps and trying to get the habit in place.
 There are great free posters on the internet.
 Here is a cute poster and here and here.
 I might just end up making my own printable.

 Songs

 Kids love songs, right?
 Songs always make everything more fun.
-Our song is as simple as “Its time to wash our hands now, our hands now, our hands now, its time to wash our hands now, at the sink!”
-Also a song during hand washing time that last the time we should be washing (say 20-30 seconds) is always helpful.
+Our song is as simple as “It’s time to wash our hands now, our hands now, our hands now, its time to wash our hands now, at the sink!”

-Benefits go beyond our kids staying and being healthy, becoming self sufficient and gaining confidence, although those goals are paramount.
+Benefits go beyond our kids staying and being healthy, becoming self-sufficient, and gaining confidence, although those goals are paramount.
 Other benefits include freeing my hands and my energy to do other things and to be a better parent.

 Hauling little bodies to the sink and performing the balancing act of getting their hands clean is not a good use of energy.
 Not fun for anyone.
-Now our two year old enjoys and takes pride in washing up, and I have more energy to enjoy that new found independence.
+Now our two-year-old enjoys and takes pride in washing up, and I have more energy to enjoy that newfound independence.

 Thanks for visiting!